BenjaminChilson/ParserProject_HawaiianCrew/README.md

 ```
 Do note: if you like to run our parser with another file, you can do so by placing the wanted file in the ParserProject_HawaiianCrew/tests directory and replace the snippet ```tests/python_test_code.py``` from the previous command with ```tests/<your file here>```

+### For Ubuntu/WSL
-Here is a great resource that helped me out using Ubuntu on Windows Subsystem for Linux: [Testing Grammar using ANTLR](https://blog.knoldus.com/testing-grammar-using-antlr4-testrig-grun/), especially steps 4 and 5.
+Here is a great resource that helped me out using Ubuntu on Windows Subsystem for Linux: [Testing Grammar using ANTLR](https://blog.knoldus.com/testing-grammar-using-antlr4-testrig-grun/), especially steps 3-6.
+It is also worth noting that you should not `sudo apt install` grun or antlr4, but instead add those commands as aliases.